Bearcat-Hackers/revolutionuc-live/README.md

 ## api

 Example post request to publish push notification.
-Pass the `NOTIFICATIONS_KEY` that is setup in `.env` and a payload message: `curl -d "apikey=ffreffwwrew&payload=My Message" http://localhost:3000/api/v1/notification/publish` (add a `-v` flag for a verbose response message)
+Pass the `NOTIFICATIONS_KEY` that is setup in `.env` and a payload message: `curl -d "apikey=yo&text=My Message" http://localhost:3000/api/v1/notification/publish` (add a `-v` flag for a verbose response message)

 ## Notes